khushaldhola/AiWhisper/notes.md

 now i am storing the users data into server/storage

-with use of rest client extention performed get and post to mongodb which is written in router.resr
+with use of rest client extention performed get and post to mongodb which is written in router.rest

+created endpoint to store posts/strings

+npx shadcn-ui@latest add toast -- to add toast whle adding or creating post

+moment js lib to convert timstamps in actual human redable time npm install moment --save

+not responsive -- some bugs in styling --